NewTec-GmbH/lobster-rust/README.md

 This tool processes Rust source code with lobster annotations / tracing tags into the lobster common interchange format.

 lobster-rust is currently in development and does not meet the full planned feature set and maturity.

+Currently supported features are:
+* Extraction of tracing tags in Rust source code.
+* Output in the lobster common interchange format.

+Currently NOT supported is:
+* Special parsing of test code.

-To get an overview of the current state and whats to come, check out the documentation and the issues tab.
+To get an overview of what is currently worked on, check out the issues tab.

 * [Used Libraries](#used-libraries)
 * [Documentation](#documentation)